 People are weird.
 Way too weird!
-Every human being I’ve ever met has a deep psychological problem: When you are home you miss being on your travels and when you are on your travels you miss being at home.
+Every human being I’ve ever met has a deep psychological problem: When you are home you miss being on your travels and when you are on your travels you start feeling homesick.
 Seriously?!
-It’s kinda funny to think about it, because people choose their own destiny.
-If someone wants to travel and go backpacking for 6 months, okay why not?
-You are happy to see something new and explore the world.
+It’s kinda funny to think about it, because you choose your own destiny.

-Before the trip starts you are like “I am soooooooo excited, I can’t wait”.
-But after one week some people are already thinking “I miss home, I want to go back”.
-So, why go travelling when you know that you’ll miss home after a while?
+Before the trip starts you are like “I am so excited, I can’t wait”.
+But after one week you may already be thinking “I miss home, I want to go back”.
+So, why go travelling when you know that you’ll be feeling homesick after a while?

 One way of looking at feeling homesick is that this “sickness” emphasises that there is something valuable in the world.
 Home is the biggest value a person has.
-Family and friends are part of the home and you grew up there.
-The world outside the home is beautiful, that is obvious, so make the most of out while you’re away and know that the feeling of homesickness will pass and you’ll be back there before you know it (and probably aching to get away again!).
+Family and friends are part of your home and you grew up there.
+But the world outside your home is beautiful, that is obvious, so make the most of it while you’re away and know that the feeling of homesickness will pass and you’ll be back there before you know it (and probably aching to get away again!).

 Home is a place you grow up wanting to leave, and grow old wanting to get back to

-Homesickness is so common amongst travelers it is important to figure out ways in which you can deal with it all.
+Homesickness is so common amongst travellers it’s important to figure out ways in which you can deal with it all.

 There are several ways in which to avoid becoming homesick which I found great!

-Culture Get involved in the country’s culture, it will get you trying new things that you wouldn’t normally eat, do and see.
+Get involved in the country’s culture, it will get you trying new things that you wouldn’t normally eat, do or see.

-Communication Communication with everyone from home is really important, there are so many different ways it makes it so easy and quick.
-I like to use Skype, it gives me the opportunity to see their reactions and see them face to face, it feels more real.
+Communication with everyone from home is really important, there are so many different ways it makes it so easy and quick.
+I like to use Skype or face-time, it gives me the opportunity to see their reactions and see them face to face, it feels more real.
 I find emailing a great way to communicate as well especially to send pictures and memories of your day to day life and experiences.
-And of course, nowadays everyone just communicates via Facebook.
+And of course, nowadays everyone just communicates via Facebook (or snapchat, whatsapp etc)